Zeb-0/alx-system_engineering-devops/0x00-shell_basics/README.md

 - keyboard shortcuts for **Bash**

-## Projct Tasks
+## Project Tasks
 ---

-File Name/Description
+File Name / Description

 ---/---

 0-current_working_directory / prints the absolute path name of the current working directory.|
 1-listit / Displays contents list of your current directory. |
 2-bring_me_home / a shell that changes the working directory to the user’s home directory. |